Rounge-lab/VirMake/README.md

 ## About VirMake

 VirMake is a Snakemake based pipeline that offers viral metagenomic data analysis on paired-end data.
 It offers taxonomic and functional annotation, supports offline running and support for HPC cluster execution.
-It is made for Linux based systems and has been tested on SLURM cluster execution.
-It has been tested with x86_64-based Linux.
+It is made for Linux based systems and has been tested on x86_64-based Linux and with SLURM cluster execution.

 <!-- ![Flowchart](img/flowchart.png) -->